 Do you share DNA with all of your relatives?

+We share DNA with all of our close relatives and many of our more distant relatives.
 You will absolutely, positively share DNA with people of the following relationships:

 (you can click on each relationship to see a more detailed article about shared DNA for that relationship distance)